josephmcleish/kedro-tech-holiday/coderabbit.md

 Towards the end of my testing, [functionality for role-based access control was released by CodeRabbit][role-based-access-control] which means settings such as CodeRabbit configuration can be limited to specific individuals.
 I tested this with Richard Thio to see if the `.coderabbit.yaml` file could be used as a back door for changing the config, which it is.
-In the portal for CodeRabbit, I verified that Richard was set the role of Member:
+In the portal for CodeRabbit, I verified that Richard was assigned the Member role:

 ![CodeRabbit Subscription View Of Role-Based Access Control](.attachments/CodeRabbitSubscriptionRBAC.png)